dataLanced/dataLanced.Github.io/Bank Loan Project.md

 In this project, I will be assuming the role of a new hire on a bank they've asked me to fulfill these basic tasks as to get a feel from where I'm at:

--Return all rows of the table, but only the borrower & due to IDA column -Only show the first 5 rows of the previous query -Abbreviate one of the column names so it's easier to write -Show us all transactions from Nicaragua (the country)?
+- Return all rows of the table, but only the borrower & due to IDA column
+- Only show the first 5 rows of the previous query
+- Abbreviate one of the column names so it's easier to write
+- Show us all transactions from Nicaragua (the country)?
--How many total transactions?
+- How many total transactions?
--How many total transactions per country??
+- How many total transactions per country??
--What is the max owed to the IDA?
+- What is the max owed to the IDA?
--What is the average service charge rate for a loan?
+- What is the average service charge rate for a loan?
--Return all loans from the country of Honduras where the service charge rate is larger than 1 -Who has the most loans?
+- Return all loans from the country of Honduras where the service charge rate is larger than 1
+- Who has the most loans?

 This project will be more of a walkthrough than anything else and at least prove (hopefully)that I have basic SQL skills if my other SQL projects don't convey that too well.